NourDT/air-fullstack-test/readme.md

 > Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done. **Deadline is next Wednesday 30th of May.**
+Fork this repo and send us a pull request when you think you are done. **Deadline is next Monday, 7th of June.**

 > What if I have a question?